 Monitoring processes that don't provide network services is a default use case in network monitoring.
 Because they aren't providing network services, black box testing won't work- you need an agent on your system providing an inside view of your operating system.
 The Net-SNMP agent is easy to install and configure on Linux or Unix.
 It's compatible with any monitoring solution that supports SNMP, such as OpenNMS.

 To help you decide which method to use, this article will discuss the costs and benefits for each.
-In this example, we will discuss different monitoring solutions for two single processes and a multiprocess application.
+In this example, we'll discuss different monitoring solutions for two single processes as well as a multiprocess application.

 Using the Host Resources MIB